JuliaDynamics/DynamicalSystems.jl/docs/src/definition/general.md

 takes an `AbstractMatrix`.
 Therefore we can take advantage of multiple dispatch!

 Notice in addition, that the Jacobian function accesses *only half the elements of the matrix*.
 This is intentional, and takes advantage of the fact that the other half is constant.
+We can leverage this further, by making the Jacobian a sparse matrix.
 Because the `DynamicalSystem` constructors allow us to give in a pre-initialized Jacobian matrix, we take advantage of that and create:
 ```julia
 J = zeros(eltype(u0), 2M, 2M)
 # Set ∂/∂p entries (they are eye(M,M))